artefucktor/english_level/README.md

 ## Credits

-This application was developed by [Artefucktor].
+This application was developed by [@Artefucktor].
 The NLP libraries used in the application include:

 - [spaCy](https://spacy.io/)